9 Awesome Surf Camps in Europe for 2025

 - Best for: UK surf staycations

 It’s really tailored towards beginners and groms.
-Day 2 starts with a practical session on the waves on Newquay’s main beach before a theory lesson in pop-up physics and proper technique back at the campsite (more on that below).
-Day 3 caps it all off with an elongated morning of surf practice on the waves, all under the guidance of qualified instructors.
+For example, it all begins with a practical session on the waves on Newquay’s main beach before a theory lesson in pop-up physics and proper technique back at the campsite (more on that below).

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!